 Practical and emotional support

-Each boarding house has its own care manager and dedicated care co-ordinators who are responsible for the day-to-day welfare of students.
-We employ almost 100 care staff, including waking night house-parents.
+We understand that for many students, coming to board at a school or college such as Treloar’s will be the first time living away from home and meeting their emotional needs is as important as meeting their physical requirements.
+Each house has its own Residential Manager and dedicated Team Leaders who are responsible for the day-to-day welfare of students.
+We employ almost 250 residential staff, including waking night staff in each house.
 Our staff are constantly on hand to provide all the practical and emotional support our young people may need.

 Because of their disabilities, some students may require assistance with intimate physical care.
 Our training is of the highest standard and the utmost pains are taken to respect students’ dignity, privacy and self-esteem at all times.